amooma/rails-4.2-book/chapter04-activerecord.md

 $
 ```

-ActiveRecord saves the new record and outputs the executed SQL command
+ActiveRecord saves the new record and outputs the executed SQL command in the
-in the development environment.
-But to make absolutely sure it works,
+development environment.
+But to make absolutely sure it works, let's have a
-let's have a quick look with the command line client `sqlite3`:
+last look with the command line client `sqlite3`:

 ```bash
 $ sqlite3 db/development.sqlite3